Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: Methods

 \subsection{Phenomenological model by Kalbach}

 As a phenomenological model for continuum deuteron inelastic scattering, we adopt the model proposed by Kalbach~\cite{kalbach1977}.
-Although this model was originally developed for $\alpha$-particle-induced reactions, our previous study has shown that the model is applicable to deuteron-induced ones~\cite{nakayama2022}.
+Although this model was originally developed for $\alpha$-particle-induced reactions, the model itself is considered to be applicable to deuteron-induced ones~\cite{nakayama2022}.
+Note that what is calculated in this model is the direct process component, which is not included in the exciton model.

-According to Ref.~\cite{kalbach1977}, the energy spectrum of the deuteron inelastic scattering with a nucleon particle-hole pair creation is calculated by:
+According to Ref.~\cite{kalbach1977}, the energy spectrum of the direct deuteron inelastic scattering with a nucleon particle-hole pair creation is calculated by:

-where $C$ is a normalization constant determined from fitting experimental energy spectrum, $\sigma_{\mathrm{rea}}(E)$ is the deuteron total reaction cross section at scattering energy $E$, and $E_i$ and $E_f$ are the incident and emitted deuteron energies, respectively. $\sigma_{\mathrm{rea}}(E)$ is obtained from the optical model calculation with the global potential by An-Cai~\cite{An2006}. $s$ is the spin of the emitted deuteron, respectively. $A$ denotes the mass number of the target, and $U$ represents the excitation energy of residual nucleus.
-The final state density $\omega_{F}$ is expressed as follows:
+where $C$ is a normalization constant determined from fitting experimental energy spectrum, $\sigma_{\mathrm{rea}}(E)$ is the deuteron total reaction cross section at scattering energy $E$, and $E_i$ and $E_f$ are the incident and emitted deuteron energies, respectively.
+According to Ref.~\cite{kalbach1977}, the overall normalization constant $C$ can vary in the range of a factor of 3 depending on the target.
+As shown later in Sec.~\ref{app_to_phenom}, in this study, $C$ is adjusted so that the peak of the spectrum matches available experimental data. $\sigma_{\mathrm{rea}}(E)$ is obtained from the optical model calculation with the global potential by An-Cai~\cite{An2006}. $s$ is the spin of the emitted deuteron. $A$ denotes the mass number of the target, and $U$ represents the effective excitation energy of residual nucleus considering the paring effect~\cite{Kalbach1995}.
+The final state density $D_{F}$ is expressed as follows:

 where $g_n=N/(13~\mathrm{MeV})$, $g_p=Z/(13~\mathrm{MeV})$, and $N$ and $Z$ are the numbers of neutrons and protons in the target.
 The setting of values for $g_n$ and $g_p$ follows the original paper by Kalbach~\cite{kalbach1977}.
 The squaring of $g_n$ and $g_p$ corresponds to considering the $1p$-$1h$ states of nucleons.
-The finite well function $f(V,U)$ with the well depth $V$ is defined for the $1p$-$1h$ states as follows:
+The finite well function $f(V,U)$ with the well depth $V$ is defined for the $1p$-$1h$ states as follows~\cite{betak1976}: